oza75/laravel-hubble/README.md

 ```
 ### Rules

-You can automatically validate your forms data by setting rules in each field.
+You can automatically validate your forms data by setting rules on each field.

 ```php
 \Oza75\LaravelHubble\Fields\TextField::make('email', 'Email')->rules('required|email|max:255');